 The use of antibiotics and other treatments for infection is common in patients in the last days of life, but it is hard to tell how well they work.
 It is also hard to tell if there are any benefits of using antibiotics at the end of life.

 Overall, doctors want to make the patient comfortable in the last days of life rather than give treatments that may not help them live longer.

-The decision to use blood transfusions in advanced cancer depends on goals of care and other factors.
+The decision to use blood transfusions depends on many factors.